 Honestly, most of us will take the easy path.
 We’re in a hurry and we don’t want put the work into it.
 This is why our most used path NEEDS to be a positive one.

 Furthermore, this is why it’s hard to break free from negative mindsets.

 Affirmation Cards for Moms

 I was first introduced to the principle of affirmations in business books.
-In a nutshell, an affirmation is something you tell yourself so you can change your Stinking Thinking.
+In a nutshell, an affirmation is something you tell yourself so you can change your guiding inner voice.